jupyterlite/jupyterlite-sphinx/docs/directives/try_examples.md

     We've also added the ``blue-bottom`` class, the button should appear as blue, below the examples, and on the left side of the screen.

+    See `try_examples.css <https://github.com/jupyterlite/jupyterlite-sphinx/blob/main/docs/_static/try_examples.css>`_
-    See ``try_examples.css`` in the Repository to see how we achieved this via custom css.
+    to see how we achieved this via custom css.
 ```

 and here is the result